 Symptoms to watch for:

-• Loss of muscle tone in the back legs
+- Loss of muscle mass and tone in the back legs

-Like most illnesses and disorders, dog hip dysplasia can be more successfully treated when caught early.
+Like most illnesses and disorders, treatment for dog hip dysplasia is more successful when caught early.
 If you notice any of these symptoms, visit your veterinarian.
 Your vet will conduct an x-ray to visualize the sockets of your dog’s hips to make a proper diagnosis.
-End stage hip dysplasia in dogs symptoms and options might also be addressed by your vet.
+Depending on your pet’s age, your vet may also discuss end-stage hip dysplasia symptoms and options.

 Dog Hip Dysplasia Treatment